Barriers for fast matrix multiplication from irreversibility: Irreversibility of tensors

-The matrix multiplication exponent is defined as $\omega \coloneqq \log_2 \asymprank(\langle 2,2,2\rangle)$.
-The meaning of $\omega$ in terms of algorithms is: for any $\eps > 0$ there is an algorithm that for any $n \in \NN$ multiplies two $n\times n$ matrices using $\Oh(n^{\omega + \eps})$ scalar additions and multiplications.
-The difficulty of determining the asymptotic rank of $\langle2,2,2\rangle$ is to be contrasted with the situation for the asymptotic subrank; to put it in Strassen's words: \emph{Unlike the cynic, who according to Oscar Wilde knows the price of everything and the value of nothing, we can determine the asymptotic value of $\langle h,h,h\rangle$ precisely}~\cite{strassen1988asymptotic},
+The difficulty of determining the asymptotic rank of $\langle2,2,2\rangle$ is to be contrasted with the situation for the asymptotic subrank; to put it in Strassen's words: \emph{Unlike the cynic, who according to Oscar Wilde knows the price of everything and the value of nothing, we can determine the asymptotic value of $\langle h,h,h\rangle$ precisely}. \begin{proposition}[\cite{strassen1988asymptotic}] $2 = \log_2 \asympsubrank(\langle 2,2,2\rangle)$.
+More precisely, for any $h \in \NN$ it holds that

+\end{proposition} For completeness of the paper we give a proof of \cref{prop:wecan}.
+The proof we provide here is based on Salem--Spencer sets and is slightly different from the proof in \cite{strassen1988asymptotic}.
+However, the two proofs become very similar when the construction of Salem--Spencer sets is unrolled. \begin{proof} Since each flattening rank of the diagonal tensor $I_n$ equals $n$ and since the flattening rank of $\langle h,h,h\rangle$ equals $h^2$ we find by multiplicativity and monotonicity of the flattening rank that~$\asympsubrank(\langle h,h,h\rangle) \leq h^2$.
+We must prove the matching lower bound.
+Let $p$ be a large prime.
+There is a subset $A \subseteq \ZZ/p\ZZ$ (a \emph{Salem--Spencer set} in $\ZZ/p\ZZ$) that is free of nontrivial three-term arithmetic progressions and that has size~$\abs[0]{A} = p^{1-o(1)}$ \cite{MR7405,MR18694}.
+The support of the tensor $\langle p,p,p\rangle$ is the set of triples